Monsoon continental climate

-Manchurian or monsoon continental climate in the world.
+Manchurian or monsoon continental climate in the world as of 1991-2020, using a threshold of -3 °C for the coldest month.

 The Monsoon continental climate, also known as Manchurian climate, is a continental climate sub-type.
 It is a monsoon climate with a large thermal range.
 It is located mainly in East Asia, Korea and Manchuria.
 Its dry season happens during the winter (The “w” in “Dw” stands for “winter”).